 Let’s dive deep with these Free Fire statistics and facts.
 Moreover, for those that like knowing everything we have some great information about the video games industry statistics that you should read.

 Attracted by its fast-paced matches, good handling, pretty open gameplay that allows users to find their own style, and the fact that you do not need a top-notch device to properly play the game, players flocked to Free Fire like moths to a bulb.
 Strangely enough, the name does not sound a bell for a lot of people not into the battle royale/mobile games scene.
 However, the game has millions of players and numbers to back up the fact that, yes, it is a big guy.

-In 2021, Free Fire had been downloaded over 1 billion times on the Google Store.
+Free Fire had been downloaded over 1 billion times on the Google Store.